ottok/debcraft/README.md

     with the Debian packaging instructions
   * path to a .dsc file and source tarballs that can be built into a .deb
   * Debian package name, or source package name, that apt can download
-  * git http(s) or ssh url that can be downloaded and built
+  * git http(s) or ssh URL that can be downloaded and built

-The commands 'validate' and 'release' are intended to be used to finalilze a package build.
+The commands 'validate' and 'release' are intended to be used to finalize a package build.
 The command 'shell' can be used to pay around in the container and 'prune' will clean up temporary files by Debcraft.

-In addition to parameters below, anything passed in DEB_BUILD_OPTIONS will also be honored (currently DEB_BUILD_OPTIONS='parallel=4 nocheck noautodbgsym').
+In addition to parameters below, anything passed in DEB_BUILD_OPTIONS will also be honored (for example DEB_BUILD_OPTIONS='parallel=4 nocheck noautodbgsym').
 Note that Debcraft builds never runs as root, and thus packages with DEB_RULES_REQUIRES_ROOT are not supported.

 optional arguments:
-  --build-dirs-path    Path for writing build files and arfitacs (default: parent directory) --distribution       Linux distribution to build in (default: debian:sid) --container-command  container command to use (default: podman) --pull               ensure container base is updated --clean              ensure and sources are clean -h, --help           display this help and exit --version            display version and exit
+  --build-dirs-path    Path for writing build files and artifacts (default: parent directory) --distribution       Linux distribution to build in (default: debian:sid) --container-command  container command to use (default: podman) --pull               ensure container base is updated --copy               perform the build on a copy of the package directory --clean              ensure sources are clean
+  -h, --help           display this help and exit --version            display version and exit